Technigo/project-cluedo/README.md

 The focus on this project is to practice objects and arrays and also to manipulate the DOM with JavaScript.

-## Step 1 - Create the objects for suspects, weapons and rooms.
+- *Step 1 - Create the objects for suspects, weapons and rooms.*

-## Step 2 - Create arrays to group together suspects, weapons and rooms.
+- *Step 2 - Create arrays to group together suspects, weapons and rooms.*

-## Step 3 - Pick a murderer, a weapon and a room
+- *Step 3 - Pick a murderer, a weapon and a room:*
 When clicking on the cards, you should invoke the right functions to pick a murderer, a room and a weapon.
 That should be stored in the mysterty object and we should visually see the chosen cards in the browser.

-## Step 4 - Reveal the mystery
+- Step 4 - Reveal the mystery
 When clicking the button Reveal Mystery, we should see a message saying something like:
 *The murder was committed by Jacob Green, in the living room with a rope.*

-## Stretch Goals 🏃‍♂
+- Stretch Goals 🏃‍♂

 **_Design_**